 Scotland’s young person’s charity YoungScot has been embracing live stream content during the coronavirus outbreak.
 Their Q&A with Nicola Sturgeon and Jason Leitch is a great example of giving young people access to experts using technology that doesn’t have to be complicated.

-needed to get started.
-Using a platform like Restream allows you to stream live video to multiple channels at once
+get started.
+Using a platform like Restream allows you to stream live video to multiple channels at once -

 Settle - Collecting consent via SMS text

 Settle is a social enterprise that designs and delivers support services to vulnerable young people, tackling youth homelessness.
 In response to Covid19, Settle has adapted their service to be delivered over the phone, as some of their clients don’t have access to the internet.

 In order to provide this service they must get consent.
 As a result, Settle has been